-Under the “FreiZeit-Kauf” (purchase leisure time) project, launched in 2017, employees can increase their holiday entitlement by five or ten days and forego a corresponding amount of pay in return.
-This option is highly appreciated and finding ever greater resonance: 128 employees (2017: 86) purchased a total of 910 additional leave days (2017: 645).
+Under the “FreiZeit-Kauf” (purchase leisure time) project, employees can increase their holiday entitlement by five or ten days and forego a corresponding amount of pay in return.
+This option is highly appreciated and finding ever greater resonance: in the reporting year, 137 employees (2018: 128) purchased a total of 995 additional leave days (2018: 910).
 We also support paternity leave and permit our employees care leave in the case of a family emergency.
-In September 2017, the “Villa Wirbelwind” in Vaduz opened its doors for the first time.
-The crèche is open to the children of all Liechtenstein bank employees.
+The “Villa Wirbelwind” crèche in Vaduz, which was set up in co-operation with the Liechtenstein Bankers Association, is open to the children of all Liechtenstein bank employees.

 Health and safety

-Our “Working Atmosphere and Health Steering Committee” was set up in 2016 with the purpose of increasing job satisfaction and boosting staff motivation.
-We also want to reduce the absenteeism rate, which indicates the incidence of accidents and long-term illnesses, through targeted measures.
+We want to reduce the absenteeism rate, which indicates the incidence of accidents and long-term illnesses, through these and other targeted measures.
 Here, we managed to keep within our target rate of between 2 and 2.5 per cent.
-In 2018, we registered 138 absences (2017: 146), corresponding to a rate of 2.2 per cent (2017: 2.3 %).
+In 2019, we registered 149 absences (2018: 138), corresponding to a rate of 2.0 per cent (2018: 2.2 %).
 80 per cent of the costs incurred were due to illness.

 Support at difficult times

 Our aim is to reduce short- and long-term absences and to facilitate the return to work.
-We offer support to employees returning to work after a long absence and to those with serious health problems.
+Mental stress can often result in physical illness and vice versa.
+Surveys conducted by the European Agency for Safety and Health at Work (www.osha.europa.eu) show that stress accounts for around half of all working days lost.
+Our employees are therefore able to gain free and anonymous access to psychological counselling should they find themselves in difficult work or life situations.
+We also offer support to employees returning to work after a long absence and to those with serious health problems.
 Providing practical support enables employees to maintain or regain their productivity.

 High employee satisfaction